wgurecky/nvim/readme.md

 make
 ```

-In case this does not work, the YCM-Generator package can generate a custom `.ycm_extra_conf.py` which one can easily modify to create a project specific `.clang_complete` (just copy the relevant info from the `flags` list to a `.clang_complete` file in the root project dir):
+In case this does not work, the YCM-Generator package can generate a custom `.ycm_extra_conf.py` which one can used to create a project specific `.clang_complete` (copy the relevant info from the `flags` list to a `.clang_complete` file in the root project directory):

 ```
 $HOME/.nvim/plugged/YCM-Generator/config_gen.py -m make .